Bedourie, Queensland: History

-In 1886, the Diamantina local government division was established.
-The Royal Hotel opened in 1886 with a thatched roof (later replaced with corrugated iron).
+The Royal Hotel was constructed and opened in 1886 by Hylock & Co. with a thatched roof (later replaced with corrugated iron) and the locality was renamed Bedourie.

 Bedourie Post Office opened around July 1903 (receiving offices known as Bidouri, Bedouri and Bedourie had been open since 1887).

 The Diamantina Shire Council moved its headquarters from Birdsville to Bedourie in 1953.

 Bedourie State School opened on 16 May 1960.
 The current school building opened in 1967.